November 23, 2024

 LOWA RENEGADE GTX REVIEW: PROS VS CONS

-Gear reviewers have been recommending the Lowa Renegade GTX Mid since it debuted in the late 1990s.
-It's the quintessential brown leather hiking boot—and Lowa's best seller.
+Gear reviewers have been recommending the LOWA Renegade GTX Mid since it debuted in the late 1990s.
+It's the quintessential brown leather hiking boot—and LOWA's best seller.
 But that doesn't mean it's necessarily the right boot for your feet or your hikes.
 Here's a quick run-down of the Renegade's pros and cons to help you decide if it's right for you:

 Pros: